SYBIL

 The problem is simple: violence is not like other goods.
 If two phone carriers compete for your business, they offer better service and lower prices.
 If two violence providers compete for your territory, they fight.
 Competition in violence is not a market — it is a war.

 Wars are expensive.
-Not just in blood — in treasure, disruption, uncertainty.
+Not just in blood but in treasure, disruption, uncertainty.
 A territory wracked by competing violence providers cannot sustain commerce, cannot accumulate capital, cannot build civilization.
 The constant threat of conflict destroys the long-term planning that prosperity requires.

 This is the Hobbesian bargain.
 You surrender your right to private violence.
 In exchange, you get peace.
 The state takes your weapons and gives you safety.
 The sovereign is the one who ended the war of all against all.